How to make your own port screens and save 100’s of dollars!

 Step 3: Use the first foam piece to outline and cut a second foam piece.

 Tip: Make sure to keep the foam pieces in line.
-You might want to put a TL for ‘top left’ on both of them.
-If they flip over the pieces might not fit perfectly.
+You might want to put a TL for ‘top left’ on both.
+If they flip over, the pieces might not fit perfectly.

 Step 4: Cut out the middle section on the first foam piece for your port screen.